google/pyglove/docs/guide/automl/industrial.rst

 Pax is a powerful machine learning framework developed by Google, based on Jax, that is designed for training large-scale models.
 It utilizes PyGlove to enable its hyperparameter tuning and AutoML capabilities.
-Pax serves as a good example of how PyGlove can seamlessly integrate into a large scale ML pipelines based on dynamic evaluation:
+Pax serves as a good example of how PyGlove can be seamlessly integrated into a large scale ML codebase based on dynamic evaluation:

 * `Inspecting the search space <https://github.com/google/paxml/blob/ad16d2b52e6460ed66d2f00d64ace6338b0f2b57/paxml/tuning_lib.py#L56>`_
 * `Implementing the tuning loop <https://github.com/google/paxml/blob/ad16d2b52e6460ed66d2f00d64ace6338b0f2b57/paxml/tuning_lib.py#L222>`_